-Therefore, to test our hypothesis, for each $\boldsymbol{W}$, we will train such ``latent" diffusion models under identical settings.
-To compare with the standard diffusion training, we also consider a baseline corresponding to $\boldsymbol{W}=\boldsymbol{I}$, i.e., the natural alignment of the data with the average geometry.
-In particular, we conduct experiments on the MNIST \citep{lecun2010mnist} ($28\times28$), CelebA-HQ \citep{karras2018progressive} ($56\times56$) and CIFAR-10 \citep{Krizhevsky2009LearningML} ($32\times32$) datasets, with implementation details included in Appendix \ref{appendix:setup}.
-Our findings, shown in Figures \ref{fig:mnist} and \ref{fig:sw2-comparison}, agree with our central conjecture.
-For example, focusing on the MNIST samples obtained by our models, which are shown in Figure \ref{fig:mnist}, we observe that large $\alpha$ results in artifacts on the distribution-level.\footnote{Note that, in general, we do not expect perceptual quality to correlate with the Wasserstein distances.} Specifically for the default alignment, which is already significant, a considerable fraction of the samples do not contain any digit.
-Moreover, maximizing $\alpha$ leads to mode collapse, with the digit ``1" being overrepresented.
-When we instead minimize $\alpha$, substantial and consistent improvements are observed across all datasets, as quantified by the Wasserstein metrics in Figure \ref{fig:sw2-comparison}.
-Interestingly, we find that, by default, the considered datasets are already well-aligned with $\mathbf{G}_{\mathcal{F}}$ and our analysis shows that maximizing $\alpha$ yields similar scores to the baseline $\boldsymbol{W}=\boldsymbol{I}$.
-In particular, since both $\boldsymbol{W}=\boldsymbol{W}_{\max}$ and $\boldsymbol{W}=\boldsymbol{I}$ exhibit high alignment, their performance differences may not be statistically significant.
-The more meaningful comparison is with $\boldsymbol{W}=\boldsymbol{W}_{\min}$, where alignment is minimal and the Wasserstein metrics are substantially improved.
+To test our hypothesis, we train such latent diffusion models under identical settings for each $\boldsymbol{W}$.
+We also consider a baseline corresponding to $\boldsymbol{W}=\boldsymbol{I}$, i.e., the natural alignment of the data with the average geometry.
+In particular, we conduct experiments on the MNIST \citep{mnist} ($28\times28$), CelebA-HQ \citep{karras2018progressive} ($56\times56$) and CIFAR-10 \citep{Krizhevsky2009LearningML} ($32\times32$) datasets, with implementation details included in Appendix \ref{appendix:setup}.

+Our findings, shown in Figures \ref{fig:mnist} and \ref{fig:sw2-comparison}, broadly agree with our central conjecture.
+For example, focusing on the MNIST samples obtained by our models, shown in Figure \ref{fig:mnist}, we observe that large $\alpha$ results in artifacts at the distribution level.\footnote{In general, we do not expect perceptual quality to correlate with Wasserstein distances.} Specifically, for the default alignment, which is already significant, a considerable fraction of samples do not contain a digit.
+Moreover, explicitly maximizing $\alpha$ appears to lead to mode collapse, with the digit ``1" being overrepresented.
+When we instead minimize $\alpha$, substantial and consistent improvements are observed across all datasets, as also quantified by Wasserstein metrics in Figure \ref{fig:sw2-comparison}.